 Applying ZLIB compression to a copy of the uncompressed map from above:

 <compressed_ZLIB> is compressed (method 2: ZLIB).
 Data type: <CELL>

-Applying BZIP2 compression to a copy of the ZLIB-compressed map:
+Applying BZIP2 compression to a copy of the ZLIB-compressed map from above:

 # compression of map using BZIP2 compression

 <compressed_BZIP2> is compressed (method 4: BZIP2).
 Data type: <CELL>

 Applying ZSTD compression to a copy of the BZIP2-compressed map from above: